 Provides citations to Latin American Studies articles covering the regions of Central and South America, Mexico, the Caribbean basin, the United States-Mexico border region, and Hispanics in the United States.
-Years of coverage: 1970-present.
+Over 400 journals are indexed.
+Years of coverage: 1967-present.

 Provides indexing, images and full text of popular Hispanic magazines.
 Terms and thesaurus are based on the expressions Spanish-speakers commonly use, allowing users to easily navigate through the database without experiencing inaccurate search terms.

 Includes Spanish-language ebooks and ejournals in Architecture, Art, Film Study, Geography, Health Sciences, History, Language & Linguistics, Literature, Philosophy, Political Affairs, Religion, Science, Social Science and Technology.

 The Handbook of Latin American Studies (HLAS) is a selective annotated bibliography of scholarly books, journal articles, conference proceedings and papers, book chapters, maps and atlases, and electronic resources (blogs, websites, online videos, etc.) dealing with Latin America.
 The multidisciplinary Handbook is edited and compiled by the Hispanic Division of the Library of Congress.
 Years of coverage: 1935-present.